dswd/vpncloud/vpncloud.md

     computers lacking this support, only CHACHA20 is supported.
     [default: `chacha20`]

-  * `--network-id <id>`:
+  * `--magic <id>`:

-    An optional token that identifies the network and helps to distinguish it from other networks.
+    Override the 4-byte magic header of each packet.
+This header identifies the network and helps to distinguish it from other networks and other applications.
+The id can either be a 4 byte / 8 character hexadecimal string or an arbitrary string prefixed with "hash:" which will then be hashed into 4 bytes.

   * `--peer-timeout <secs>`: